thomaskejser/modern-cmake/docs/blog.md

 Martin and I have vastly different opinions.
 And for your reading pleasure, we will present both.

-I come from a background of strictly controlling the binary you build - down to what exactly is compiled for each third party dependency you take.
+I come from a background of strictly controlling the binary you build, down to what exactly is compiled for each third party dependency I take.
 I don't want to link or include *anything* that I not 100% in control of.
-I try not to take dependencies - unless I  *absolutely* need them.
+My priority is to avoid dependencies, unless I  *absolutely* need them.
-I hate watching my build download half the internet just to lowercase a string.
+There is nothing worse than watching my build download half the internet just to import a function to lowercase a string.
-If you pull in big libraries to do small things - I get grumpy.
+If you pull in big libraries to do small things – I get grumpy.
-I prefer to keep linkage strictly private whenever I can - making extensive use of [Pimpl idioms](https://en.cppreference.com/w/cpp/language/pimpl.html) and generally avoiding headers from anything except `std` being pulled into my public headers.
+I also prefer to keep linkage strictly private whenever I can, making extensive use of [Pimpl idioms](https://en.cppreference.com/w/cpp/language/pimpl.html) and generally except `std` being present as `#include` in my public headers.

 But Martin deals with a lot of code that must flexibly integrate in ways that a-priory is unknown to the creator of the original code.
-For example, in a setup like Martin’s repositories from all over his organisation will be built and linked up in many build environments.
+For example, in a setup like Martin’s, repositories from all over his organisation will be built and linked up in many build environments.
 When you borrow and link a third party dependency to a library from one corner of the organisation, you might want to externally control that this linkage is the same as for the library you are building.
 This, of course, makes a lot of sense when headers have to be binary compatible, and you need a lot of “generic” usability without strict control of each binary.

 Our individual preferences influence how we deal with integrating `vcpkg`.
 We have provided both methods for you to choose from in our repo template.